-During the two-year Cybersecurity & Computer Technology program, students learn the principles of Cybersecurity through completion of two courses: Introduction to Cybersecurity 2.1 and Cybersecurity Essentials.
+During the two-year Cybersecurity & Computer Technology program, students learn the principles of Cybersecurity through completion of two courses: Introduction to Cybersecurity 2.1 and Cybersecurity The Career & Technical Education program offers students an avenue for career exploration and enrichment through practical learning applications.
+Students enrolled in Career & Technical Education programs are provided the knowledge, skills and credentials needed to succeed in college and the workplace.

+Essentials.
 Students complete these courses simultaneously with the IT Essentials and CISCO courses described below.